custom-select/custom-select/index.md

 The return is an Array of customSelect [instances](#how-to-get-plugin-instance), that contains all the public exposed [methods and properties](#methods--properties).

 ## Style Classes
-All css classes can be configured using *pluginOptions*, but container secondary class, `customSelect`, is only for internal use and should not be removed or used for styling purpose.
+All css classes can be configured using *pluginOptions*, except container secondary class `customSelect` which is only for internal use and should not be removed or used for styling purpose.

 ### Structure Classes

 Self explained structure classes, and relative may-have status classes:

-`containerClass: 'custom-select-container'` may have `isDisabledClass`
+`containerClass: 'custom-select-container'` may have `isDisabledClass`, `isOpenClass`

-`openerClass: 'custom-select-opener'` may have `isActiveClass`
+`openerClass: 'custom-select-opener'`

-`panelClass: 'custom-select-panel'` may have `isOpenClass`
+`panelClass: 'custom-select-panel'`

 `optionClass: 'custom-select-option'` may have `isSelectedClass`, `hasFocusClass`